Target urges employees to help turn around performance ahead of holidays

-MINNEAPOLIS Target Corp (TGT.N) Chief Executive Brian Cornell on Thursday urged the company's employees to focus on delivering a better in-store and online experience for shoppers in an attempt to turnaround its performance before the crucial holiday season.
+MINNEAPOLIS (Reuters) - Target Corp (TGT.N) Chief Executive Brian Cornell on Thursday urged the company's employees to focus on delivering a better in-store and online experience for shoppers in an attempt to turn around its performance before the crucial holiday season.

 Target has had a lackluster first half and warned of flat or a slight decrease in same-store sales for the second half of 2016, as shoppers turn to the internet and spend on big-ticket items like cars and home renovations, rather than small, discretionary purchases that make up the bulk of Target's offerings.